Dangerous Apps Parents Should Know About

 Take the very sad case of Nicole Lovell, who was just thirteen years old when she was murdered.
 Nicole had been using Kik to chat with older teenagers who lured her out of her house.
 She snuck out without her parents’ knowledge–and three days later, they found her body.

 Hiding Behind a Screen

-Many teens and tweens thrive on the behind-the-screen thrill of sharing racy pictures, discussing things that they would never actually discuss in person, and sharing information that they know would be better kept private.
+Many teens and tweens thrive on the behind-the-screen thrill of sharing racy pictures, discussing things they would never actually discuss in person, and sharing information they know would be better kept private.